ankschoubey/old-blog/_posts/2021-08-16-questions-are-false.md

 - By becoming aware of the present moment we enjoy what life really is in the present.
 - And we have this power at any time of the day.

+## You don't have to have an opinion

+You don't have to have a personal opinion about everything.

 ## Not exhaustive

 Apart from Osho, Sadhguru and Sam would have a similar belief: